Skip to content

 }

-Generated SQL (assuming batch size is 2):
+Generated SQL (assuming a batch size of 2 is specified):

 -- First batch